The first question you must ask is - do I need a planning permit?

 - reduced risk of your application being refused.

 Pre-application advice is a preliminary assessment only, and it may not be possible to identify all areas of concern.
-There is no charge for this service.
+The fee for this service is $150.

 Apply for pre-application advice